The Fantastic Four: First Steps: Critical response

-On review aggregator Rotten Tomatoes, 86% of 401 critics gave the film a positive review.
+On review aggregator Rotten Tomatoes, 86% of 407 critics gave the film a positive review, with an average rating of 7.2/10.
 The site's critics consensus reads, "Benefitting from rock-solid cast chemistry and clad in appealingly retro 1960s design, this crack at The Fantastic Four does Marvel's First Family justice."
 Metacritic summarized the critical response as "generally favorable", based on a weighted average score of 65 out of 100 from 54 critics.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale, while PostTrak reported 93% of audience members gave the film a positive score, with 70% saying they would definitely recommend it.

 Variety said the film foregoing the origin story and taking place in the midst of the team as active heroes was a strong suit.
 The Guardians Peter Bradshaw wrote it "hangs together as an entertaining spectacle in its own innocent self-enclosed universe of fantasy wackiness", writing the production design was "hallucinatory" in its 1960s aesthetic, and said it kept the superhero genre "aloft".
 The Hollywood Reporters David Rooney similarly praised the 60s vibe, feeling Giacchino's orchestral score, the production design and costuming were complementary.
 Rooney felt that Moss-Bachrach portrayed "warmth and sensitivity" behind his motion-capture character and wrote of Garner's commanding portrayal of an "icy" to "sorrowful" character arc.

 Robbie Collin of The Daily Telegraph said the film "makes you wish that Marvel had reached this point years ago – imagine if 2019's Avengers: Endgame had been followed by this.
 Yet at least they're here now, and the result is a very unusual sort of franchise instalment: one that feels every inch a one-off."
 Sandra Hall of The Sydney Morning Herald wrote, "The action is as spectacular as you would expect, which doesn't mean that it's particularly suspenseful, but the film's success lies in the fact it puts the fun back into the franchise."

 Esther Zuckerman of Bloomberg News was more critical, writing, "While Superman felt bracingly modern with the political sentiments to boot, The Fantastic Four has a halo of cobwebs it can't quite shake off."
 Livemints Udita Jhunjhunwala praised the cast performances, but said the film was "competent at best—a reboot with cosmic ambition that barely attains lift-off."
 The Australians Stephen Romei praised the opening sequence but criticized the film's dialogue, concluding, "The superhero movie franchise has its ups and downs.
 This one is definitely on the downside."